MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_journalline.md

 |Content-Type  |application/json         |

 ## Request body
-In the request body, supply a JSON representation of journalLine object.
+In the request body, supply a JSON representation of **journalLines** object.

 ## Response
 If successful, this method returns ```201 Created``` response code and **journalLines** object in the response body.